How many fishing quotas (also referred to as Total Allowable Catches or TACs) are there in the Atlantic and North Sea?

 Why is it important that quotas are in line with Maximum Sustainable Yield levels?

-Proposing fishing quotas or TACs at Maximum Sustainable Yield (MSY) levels means overcoming unsustainable fishing.
+Proposing fishing quotas or TACs at Maximum Sustainable Yield (MSY) levels means phasing out unsustainable fishing.
 Fishing at this level allows the fishing industry to take the highest possible amount of fish from the sea while keeping fish stocks healthy.

-What is the monetary value of the 2019 proposal compared to 2018 quotas?
+What is the monetary value of the 2018 proposal compared to this year's quotas?

-As several high value or high volume TACs (e.g. North Sea anglerfish) are not included in the proposal, comparing the monetary value to last year's is not possible at this stage.
-The overall value of the 2018 TACs (for the Baltic, North Sea and Atlantic and including accompanying species) was around EUR 5.3 billion, corresponding to EUR 1.4 billion in profits.
+As several high value or high volume TACs (e.g. some nephrops and sole TACs) are still missing from the proposal, comparing the monetary value to last year's quotas is not possible.
+However, the overall value of 2017 TACs (for the Baltic, North Sea and Atlantic) was around EUR 5 billion, corresponding to EUR 1.5 billion in profits.

-How will the 'choking' of certain fisheries under the landing obligation be avoided?
+How will the Commission avoid the 'choking' of certain fisheries under the landing obligation?

-Why are there still many figures missing in the proposal?
+Why are there so many figures missing in the proposal?

 The Commission negotiates on behalf of the EU a number of quotas for fish stocks shared with third countries (Norway, Faroe Islands, Greenland, Iceland and Russia).
-This is also the case for the stocks in international waters and for highly migratory species such as tuna, where the Commission negotiates fishing opportunities in regional fisheries management organisations (RFMOs).
+The same is the case for the stocks in international waters and for highly migratory species such as tuna, where the Commission negotiates fishing opportunities in regional fisheries management organisations (RFMOs).
 The gaps will be filled as soon as these negotiations are concluded.
-In addition, scientific advice for some stocks was unavailable at the time of the adoption of the proposal.
+In addition, for some stocks advice was received too late to include figures in the proposal.

 For more information

-Press release on Commission's proposal on fishing opportunities in the Atlantic and North Sea for 2019
+Press Release on Commission's proposal on fishing opportunities in the Atlantic and North Sea for 2018

 Scientific advice: the proposed TACs take due account of the scientific advice from the International Council for the Exploration of the Sea (ICES) and the Scientific, Technical and Economic Committee for Fisheries (STECF).